ESG Data Table

 Dialogue with Collaboration partners

-Competitive Open Innovation Program framework "PRISM" (Research Needs Presentation, Joint Creation by Young Researchers) Number of acceptance / Number of applications 2/15
+Competitive Open Innovation Program framework "PRISM" (Research Needs Presentation, Joint Creation by Young Researchers) Number of acceptance/

 1 Collaboration out of PRISM